dtonhofer/prolog_notes/prolog_comparison_predicates.md

 - Predicate
 - Constraint
 - Operator
 - Functions.
-"Functions are terms that can appear in the argument of (the predicates) is/2, =:=/2, >/2, etc." But notation os the same as for predicates. `functor/arity`
+"Functions are terms that can appear in the argument of (the predicates) is/2, =:=/2, >/2, etc." But notation os the same as for predicates. `functor/arity`.
+See [list of functions](https://eu.swi-prolog.org/pldoc/man?section=functions)
 - (two terms are) identical
 - (two terms are) equivalent
 - (two terms are) equal